 Dr. Mohammedali Albar Bioethics Center International Medical Center P.O.
-Box 11639 Jeddah 21463 Kingdom of Saudi Arabia humanity; and that who saves a life, he is as he saved the whole humanity."
+Box 11639 Jeddah 21463 Kingdom of Saudi Arabia namely :

-- a) Dean: religion or creed.
-For its sake every thing else could be sacrificed. - b) Life: Preservation of the life of human being is sacrosanct.
-Allah said in the holy Quran: "Do not kill the soul which Allah prevented except in righteous situation."
+b) Life: Preservation of the life of human being is sacrosanct.
+Allah said in the holy Quran: "Do not kill the soul which Allah prevented except in righteous situation."2 c) The Mind: preservation of sanity; and hence imbibing alcoholic beverages or taking drugs that affect the level of consciousness for the sake of leisure or fun is not allowed.